Takahashi FOA-60Q Review

 The FOA-60 lens cell is large and collimatable (the collimation screws are on the back, hidden by the lens ring).
 The inside is all ridged and blacked like a premium camera lens.

-· Centre field chromatic aberration
+· A trace of centre field chromatic aberration

 · Edge chromatic aberration